 This was a great trip.
 I was especially fond of the itinerary on the last half of the trip.
 Grand Case was a cute French seaside town, anchoring and exploring Ile Forchue was a unique and special experience, and St. Barts was gorgeous and luxurious.
 While the ride in a catamaran might not have been as thrilling a monohull, we certainly appreciated the roominess and stability on a couple of rough days into the wind.
 The crew was fantastic and accommodating.
 Great food, good conversation, attention to our comfort.
 And all they did to make a birthday celebration and a marriage proposal happen won't be forgotten.

 This trip exceeded all my expectations - perfect for those seeking adventure, killer food, authenticity, and interesting people!
-Captain Ross and Chef Ana were beyond perfect - they matched the the vibe of our crew, were excellent communicators, and super knowledgable about sailing and Thailand!
+Captain Ross and Chef Ana were beyond perfect - they matched the vibe of our crew, were excellent communicators, and super knowledgeable about sailing and Thailand!
 File me as an official Sailing Collective fan girl!

 I’d like to take a few moments to discuss my experiences with the Sailing Collective.
 While the ocean is breathtaking, the sail is exciting, the food is intoxicating and the swimming is just about the most rejuvenating oceanic experience; it’s not these things that leave you wanting more.
 Sure the day-to-day activities and itineraries are wondrous but it’s the thing that you are not expecting that makes you want to book another trip before your current trip is over.
 What makes it the best trip of your life is the deep sense of camaraderie you build and the unforeseen adventures that manifest on each and every trip.